top of page

 Summary

-The Bible makes it clear that Jesus is the only way to life, yet it also addresses how God judges people based on what they knew.
-This study looks at key passages where Jesus connects knowledge, guilt, and accountability, offering biblical insight into what happens to those who never heard the Gospel.
+While the Bible makes it clear that Jesus is the only way to life, it also addresses how God judges people based on what they knew.
+Unlike many commonly repeated explanations, this study looks at key often-missed passages where Jesus connects knowledge, guilt, and accountability, providing a clearer answer to this question.

 Contents